 Break-even ratio.
 The ratio of operating expenses plus the property's annual debt service to potential gross income.

-Building capitalization rate.
-The sum of the discount and capital recapture rates for a building.
+Building a capitalization rate.
+The sum of the discount, and capital recapture rates for a building.

 Building residual technique.
-A method of capitalization using net income remaining to building after interest on land value has been deducted.
+A method of capitalization using net income remaining to build after interest on land value has been deducted.

 Bundle of rights.
-A term often applied to the rights of ownership of real estate, including the rights of using, renting, selling or giving away the real estate or not taking any of these actions.
+A term often applied to the rights of ownership of the real estate, including the rights of using, renting, selling, or giving away the real estate or not taking any of these actions.

 CAR California Association of Realtors